 Sea Shift: From the Big Thicket to the Gulf at Sea Rim State Park

-We headed toward the sea on a scenic 1-hour drive through Port Arthur and Sabine Pass.
+From Big Thicket, take a scenic 1-hour drive through Port Arthur and Sabine Pass.
 Sea Rim State Park has more than 2 miles of shoreline and 4,000 acres of coastal marshes.
 We strolled along the Gambusia Marsh Boardwalk out to a stretch of beach we had to ourselves.

-It’s hard to imagine this peaceful stretch is sometimes ravaged by storms.
 Hurricane Rita (2005) battered the coast, and Hurricane Ike (2008) destroyed almost every park structure with a 14-foot storm surge.
 Today, Sea Rim is a symbol of Texas coastal resilience.

 Spend the Night: Convenient Stay Near Cattail Marsh